TilleyCodes/web_api_server_assessment/README.md

 ```
 - this will exit out of the virtual environment

-7. Install the depandent packages as listed in requirements.txt in bulk with the following command or skip this step if you prefer to install the packages separately - follow the commands under packages:
+7. Install the dependent packages as listed in requirements.txt in bulk with the following command or skip this step if you prefer to install the packages separately - follow the commands under packages:
 ```bash
     pip install -r requirements.txt
 ```